 The Center for Pediatric Traumatic Stress (CPTS) at The Children's Hospital of Philadelphia addresses medical trauma in the lives of children and families.
-Founded in 2002 as a multidisciplinary intervention development center within the National Child Traumatic Stress Network, CPTS has recently received additional funding by the Substance Abuse Mental Health Services Administration (SAMHSA) to further its work in preventing and treating medical traumatic stress in healthcare settings.
+Founded in 2002 as a multidisciplinary intervention development center within the National Child Traumatic Stress Network, CPTS collaborates worldwide with hospitals, universities, nonprofit, and government organizations to further its work in preventing and treating medical traumatic stress in healthcare settings.

-As the only center within the NCTSN focused solely on addressing medical traumatic stress, we seek to:
+As a center focusing on addressing medical traumatic stress, we seek to:

 - Increase awareness and recognition of medical traumatic stress by healthcare providers using the Healthcare Toolbox.

 - Develop and promote empirically based screening and intervention for children and families who have experienced traumatic stress due to pediatric illness and injury.